twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 The above represents only the _new_ entries in package.json.
 The first new script - `"setup-webdriver"` - creates and enters a "bin" directory inside of server/test/, and then downloads the Selenium server binary (which is a Java jar) into that directory.
 This first new script only needs to be run _once_.
 The second new script - `"start-webdriver"` - will, as you might expect, start this newly installed Selenium server using the JRE I mentioned earlier.

 So, now we have a running Selenium server.
 How can we actually execute this new integration test?
 Simple!
 Just run `npm test`.
-Since our specification file ends with ".spec.js" all we have to do is ensure it is placed inside the server/test directory, and the Jasmine configuration we create in the previous section will ensure it is run as part of our server-side tests.
+Since our specification file ends with ".spec.js" all we have to do is ensure it is placed inside the server/test directory, and the Jasmine configuration we created in the previous section will ensure it is run as part of our server-side tests.
 Go ahead and run the test.
 You'll notice that Firefox opens automatically and the steps outlined above are executed before your eyes (and very quickly).
 Once the browser closes, results are printed to the console.
 If all goes well, our three green server-side test dots in the terminal will be joined by a fourth dot representing the successful run of our integration test.

 ## Part 4: Full Test Automation With Travis CI and BrowserStack
 Running the unit and integration tests locally is important and convenient, but we need to be able to verify our code on a location other than our own development machine.
 It can be surprising just how many new issues surface when you leave the comfort of your own "perfect" environment.
 Relying on a trusted 3rd party entity to run tests is also a critical part of the continuous integration process.
 If you have a known third-party service verify your build, like Travis CI, _and_ you are using GitHub to manage your project, you can create "safe" branches using [GitHub's branch protection feature][github-branch-protection].
 When enabled, this will prevent any code from a branch with failing tests (or with untested code) from being merged into the protected branch.

 In this section, I'll show you how to configure a cloud-based continuous integration service to run your build and all of your tests on each push to GitHub.
 Furthermore, I'll show how you can also run your integration tests against _any_ browser on _any_ device/OS using a _second_ cloud service.
-Both of these useful services will work together to provide you with an elegant and efficient continuos integration environment.
+Both of these useful services will work together to provide you with an elegant and efficient continuous integration environment.

 ### Getting familiar with our CI tools